 - 1. What are the adverse effects and control measures of water pollution?
 Explain. - 2.
 Explain in detail the components of ecosystems. - 3.
 Discuss various effects and control measures of air pollution. - 4.
 What are the major sources of soil pollution?
 How does soil pollution affect soil productivity? - 5.
 Explain in detail about the structure and functions of ecosystem. - 6.
-What is the need for studying environmental studies? - 7.
-What are food chains and food webs?
-Give examples and discuss their significance. - 8.
-Explain in detail about causes, effects and control measures of air pollution.
+What is the need for studying environmental studies?

-CLASS: I B.COM CA COURSE NAME: ENVIRONMENTAL STUDIES COURSE CODE: 17AEC101 UNIT - I (Environment) BATCH - 2017-2020
+CLASS:I B.COM(CA) COURSE NAME: ENVIRONMENTAL STUDIES COURSE CODE: 18AEC201 UNIT: I BATCH 2018-2021